apache/doris/docs/en/community/developer-guide/mac-dev/be-clion-dev.md

 ---
 {
-    'title': 'Setting Up Dev Env on Mac for Doris BE - CLion', 'language': 'en'
+    'title': 'Setting up Dev Env on Mac for Doris BE - CLion', 'language': 'en'
 }
 ---